 - A crossed eye or double vision, either of which may indicate a neurological problem such as a stroke.

 - Eye pain can be the result of an infection, abrasion, increased eye pressure, or other serious concern.
 When pain accompanies nausea, vomiting, headache or the appearance of halos around lights, it might be the result of acute glaucoma.

 - Flashes of light can occur when the retina is detaching.

 - Sudden eye discharge or redness in one or both eyes occurs when the eye is infected.

-The Butler senior care team at Absolute Companion Care is always available to assist elders in maintaining optimum eye health.
+Absolute Companion Care, who provides top rated senior care in Towson, MD, is always available to assist elders in maintaining optimum eye health.
 We can provide transportation and accompaniment to medical appointments, procedures, and checkups, track any changes in eye health so that they’re addressed immediately, reduce fall risks in the home for those with vision problems, and so much more.

 Call us at 410-357-9640 to request a free in-home consultation to learn more!